kof/node-ams/readme.md

 Auto dependencies management means you don't have to configurate each file to be loaded in the client.
 You just write your code like server side in nodejs.

+## What is ams

+- build tool
+- dependecies detector with purpose to combine files
+- easy extendable preprocessing tool
+- enables you to write your js code for client at the same way like for the nodejs server
+- it is static file server

 ## Features
 - static dependencies detection (looks for commonjs 'require' calls)